-Background AMBAG has an executed MOU with Council of San Benito Governments (SBtCOG) to encourage and promote the development of transportation systems embarking various modes of transportation in a manner which will efficiently maximize mobility of the people and goods within and through urbanized areas and minimize transportation-related fuel consumption and air pollution.
+· · · · · · · · · · · · · · · · · · · AMBAG has an executed MOU with Council of San Benito Governments (SBtCOG) to encourage and promote the development of transportation systems embarking various modes of transportation in a manner which will efficiently maximize mobility of the people and goods within and through urbanized areas and minimize transportation-related fuel consumption and air pollution.
 The MOU outlines the cooperative agreement of duties for federal/regional transportation plan development, and transportation improvement program development.
 AMBAG uses FHWA PL fund for services and products performed and developed in carrying out the metropolitan planning requirements as detailed out in the MOU and same activities are listed in the SBtCOG's OWP as well.
-Project Products Vision, goals, objectives, performance measures, draft revenue projections, draft project cost estimates, education materials, data collection for forecast, charts, graphs, etc. Federally Eligible Tasks All tasks listed below and deliverables are federally eligible.
-Previous Accomplishments Adoption of the 2045 MTP.
-Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency.
+Vision, goals, objectives, performance measures, draft revenue projections, draft project cost estimates, education materials, data collection for forecast, charts, graphs, etc. All tasks listed below and deliverables are federally eligible.
+Adoption of the 2045 MTP.
+Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency.
 Increase the safety of the transportation system for motorized and non-motorized users.
-Increase the security of the transportation system for motorized and non-motorized users.
-Increase the accessibility and mobility of people and for freight.
-Enhance the integration and connectivity of the transportation system, across and between modes, people and freight. , ,
+Increase the security of the transportation system for motorized Increase the security of the transportation system for motorized and non-motorized users. and non-motorized users.